Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/01-Autolayout/assignments/assignment2.md

 ## In Class Activity

 You can complete the following practice in a new Xcode project.
-Using the storyboard, have 2 different view controllers and just change the initial view controller each time to the one you are working on.
+Make sure you select working with Storyboard.

-### StackView Distribution Types
+### Part 1: StackView Distribution Types

-In an empty ViewController, create a StackView with three views, assign them different colors.
-The examples will use images of fruits, but you don't need to.
+In an empty ViewController, create a StackView with three views, assign them different images.

 Then practice matching each of the distribution types.